moosetechnology/LabelContractor/LabelContractor.package/LbCRemoveWordsAtStrategy.class/README.md

-I can remove a name at an index
+I can remove a word or words specified by its indexes

 More details and examples are comming ...